Skip to content

 The market tells you to focus on transferable value and EBITDA multiples.
 That is correct, but incomplete.
 If you do not engineer your own extraction—operationally and psychologically—before the Letter of Intent (LOI) is signed, you are not just risking your mental health.
 You are risking the deal itself.

 Buyers smell founder dependency.
-They quantify it as "Key Person Risk," and they price it ruthlessly.
+They quantify it as "Key Person Risk," and they price it rigorously.
 If you are the only one who can close the big deals or fix the server outage, you are not an asset.
 You are a liability that needs to be hedged.

 The Math of Dependency